jasmineby65/CMEE-Coursework/README.md

-My CMEE Coursework Repository
+### My CMEECoursework Repository
-Do I like this better
+- Detailed explanation of folder contents can be found in each folder.